styled-components/styled-elements/README.md

 ## Features

-  - super tiny **1.9kb** gzipped
+  - Super tiny **1.9kb** gzipped
-  - completely DOM based
+  - Completely DOM based
-  - supports `@media`
+  - Supports `@media`
-  - supports pseudo CSS (i.e. `&:hover`)
+  - Supports pseudo CSS (i.e. `&:hover`)
-  - state can be fed in through primitive methods (i.e `props => ...`)
+  - State can be fed in through primitive methods (i.e `props => ...`)
-  - no dependencies
+  - No dependencies
-  - ES5 compliant, written in ES6
   - Uses template literals and real CSS
   - Supports all DOM elements
   - Auto CSS class injection/management

 ## About

-I loved `styled-components` and needed a DOM equivalent for a project.
+I love `styled-components` and needed a DOM equivalent for a project.
 This is the result.
 It functions almost the same with pseudo and media queries supported.
-As well dynamic props can be fed in through primitive functions.
+Dynamic props can be fed in through primitive functions; the output of each is a function where props can be fed in, which then returns another function where child elements and strings can be fed in.

-A special thanks to [Max Stoiber](https://twitter.com/mxstbr) and the styled-components team for coming up with a great component API for mixing CSS and JS.
+A special thanks to [Max Stoiber](https://twitter.com/mxstbr) and the `styled-components` team for coming up with a great component API for mixing CSS and JS.

 ## Usage with Props